gershnik/intrusive_shared_ptr/README.md

 ### Building and installing on your system

-You can also build and install this library on your system using CMake.
+You can also build and install this library on your system.

+#### Using CMake

 1. Download or clone this repository into SOME_PATH
 2. On the command line: